solana-labs/solana/docs/src/cli/index.md

 ---
-title: Solana Command Line Guide
-sidebar_label: Solana CLI Tool Suite
+title: Solana CLI Tool Suite
+sidebar_label: Overview
+sidebar_position: 0
 ---

 In this section, we will describe how to use the Solana command-line tools to